kambei/jenkins-and-argocd-poc/README.md

 kubectl get namespaces | grep -E "dev|qa|prod"
 ```

-## Step 2: Initialize the GitOps Repository
+## Step 2: Verify GitOps Repository Setup

-For this local POC, we simulate the GitOps repository using the local `k8s-config` directory.

-1. Open your terminal and navigate to the root of your project.

-2. Initialize the configuration folder as a Git repository:
+Since this project is already a Git repository, the `k8s-config` directory is part of the main repository.
+No separate Git initialization is needed.

+1. Verify that the k8s-config files are tracked in Git:

     ```bash
-    cd k8s-config
-    git init
+    git status
-    git add .
+    git ls-files k8s-config/
-    git commit -m "Initial K8s multi-environment deployment manifests" cd ..
     ```

+2. If the files are not yet committed, add and commit them:

+    ```bash
+    git add k8s-config/
+    git commit -m "Initial K8s multi-environment deployment manifests"
+    ```

+**Note:** The `k8s-config` directory is mounted into Jenkins at `/var/jenkins_home/workspace/gitops-config` via Docker Compose, allowing Jenkins to update the manifests directly.
+ArgoCD will monitor this directory for changes.

 ## Step 3: Install ArgoCD on Kubernetes